marev711/macreport/README.md

 ## Getting Started

-1. Setup up and connect your Raspberry Pi to your WiFi network
+1. Setup up and connect your Raspbian Raspberry Pi to your WiFi network
 2. Download the macreport software directly from the author
 3. Check and install the additional prerequisites above
 4. Go through the configuration section steps 1-4 below